 - Build activity into your daily routine.
 Schedule time to exercise as you would any other appointment.

-- Allow time for recovery.
+- Allow time for recovery after exercising.

-Assemble your equipment
+Assemble your exercise clothing and equipment

-- Start slowly and build up gradually.
+- Start slowly and build up gradually

-- Break things up if you have to.
+- Break things up if you have to

-- Be creative.
-Include other activities such as walking, bicycling, rowing or dancing in your routine.
+- Be creative – include other activities such as walking, bicycling, rowing or dancing in your routine

-- Listen to your body.
-Don’t push yourself too hard.
+- Listen to your body – don’t push yourself too hard

-- Be flexible.
-If you’re not feeling good, give yourself permission to take a day or two off.
+- Be flexible – if you’re not feeling good, give yourself permission to take a day or two off.

-Assess your progress at six weeks after you start your program and then again every three to six months.
+Assess your progress six weeks after you start your program and then every three to six months.
 You may need to increase the amount of time you exercise in order to continue improving.
 On the other hand, you may be pleasantly surprised to find that you’re exercising just the right amount to meet your fitness goals.

 If you lose motivation, set new goals or try a new activity.
 Exercising with a friend or taking a class at a local fitness centre may help.